Library: Policy

 (iii) The worker then divides the net self-employment income by the number of months to be averaged.

-(C) The worker adds monthly net self-employment income to all other earned income received by the household.
+(C) The worker adds monthly net self-employment income to all other earned income the household receives.
 When the household reports a loss instead of a profit on the business, the worker does not deduct the loss from other household income.

-(i) The worker adds the total monthly earned income, less the earned income deduction per DHS Appendix C-3 to all other monthly income received by the household.
+(i) The worker adds the total monthly earned income, less the earned income deduction per OKDHS Appendix C-3 to all other monthly income the household receives.

 (8) Anticipated income.
 When a household who would normally have the self-employment income annualized experiences a substantial increase or decrease in income, the worker does not calculate self-employment income on the basis of prior earnings, such as income tax returns.
 Instead, the worker calculates the self-employment income using only the income that can reasonably be anticipated to project future earnings.
 The worker uses procedures in (b)(7)(B) and (C) of this Section to determine net monthly self-employment income.